openclimatefix/open-source-quartz-solar-forecast/README.md

 The test dataset we used is defined in `quartz_solar_forecast/dataset/testset.csv`.
 This contains 50 PV sites, which 50 unique timestamps.
 The data is from 2021.

+The results of the evaluation are as follows The MAE is 0.1906 kw across all horizons.

 | Horizons | MAE [kw]      | MAE [%] |
 | -------- | ------------- | ------- |